 Polk's only goal for the next term is a general one: "I want to make sure that whatever I do that the district is still going forward positively," he said.

-Karen Bergenholtz, 50, hopes voters will send her back
+Karen Bergenholtz, 50, hopes voters will send her back for a fourth term, saying she "just wants to good for them."

 The mother of two children who went through the district and a former PTA president, she said she's been on the board so long that she's personally vested in the job and considers her longevity a selling point.